weeveiot/weeve-agent/README.md

     --pubClientId manager/localtest \ # Publisher ClientId \
     --publish CheckVersion  \ # Topic Name \
-	--heartbeat 3 # Status message publishing interval
+	--heartbeat 3 # Status message publishing interval --nodeId local-test-node-1 \ # ID of this node optional \
 ```

 The `-v` flag enables debug logs, and the `--notls` flag disables TLS configuation.
 Further logs from the `paho` MQTT client can be enabled with the `--mqttlogs` flag.